Established in 2000, we have the experience to know what makes a great ceilidh!

 Please check out our media page, which is full of audio, videos and photos.
 Feel free to ask us any questions you may have.
 Best of all - come to one of our public gigs and have a dance!

-Our standard band is a 5-piece line-up of: Caller, Fiddle, Guitar/Piano, Bass Guitar and Drum Kit.
+CEILIDH - Our standard ceilidh line-up is a 5-piece: Caller, Fiddle, Chords, Bass and Drums.

 Caller, Singer, Dancer